 In fact, spitting had a medical and superstitious place in ancient society, as ancient Greeks believed that problems with one’s eyesight could be cured by rubbing the eyes with the spit of someone who had been fasting.

 Nowadays, Greeks still practice the ancient belief that spitting on someone is a way of diminishing any form of evil energy or presence.
-It’s actually more of a sound effect than an expulsion of saliva, “FTOO, FTOO, FTOO,” so just be aware.
+It’s actually more of a sound effect than an expulsion of saliva, “FTOO, FTOO, FTOO,” so be thankful for that.

-6. Party island Mykonos is a breeding ground for vampires
+6. The party island of Mykonos is a breeding ground for vampires

-Before the Age of Enlightenment in the 18th century, there were creatures noted in Greek folklore that were considered to be dangerous.
-These walking dead creatures were called vrykolakes.
+Before the Age of Enlightenment in the 18th century, there were creatures endemic in Greek folklore who were considered to be dangerous.
+These “walking dead” creatures were called vrykolakes.

-As the legend goes, vrykolakes would leave their graves at night and knock at the doors of their presumptive victims, saying their names aloud.
+As the legend goes, vrykolakes would leave their graves at night and knock on the doors of their presumptive victims, saying their names aloud.
 If there was no answer after the first knock, no harm came to the innocent.
-However, if one was unfortunate enough to answer, they died after a few days and would then transform into a vrykolakes.
+However, if one was unfortunate enough to answer, they would die after a few days and would then be transformed into a vrykolakes himself.